fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/JU3Ud/) to edit the zoom line chart.

 As seen in the chart above, at the time of rendering, the zoom line chart displays a macroscopic view of the data.
 The data is neatly compressed so that all of it fits into the width of the chart.
-When the user selects a segment of the line plot by dragging the mouse cursor across the canvas, the selected portion expands to occupy the entire width of the chart.
+When users drag the mouse across the canvas to select a segment, the chosen part expands to fill the chart's width.

-At this point, the scrollbar becomes functional, allowing the user to view the data that precedes or follows the selected section of data.
+At this point, the scrollbar becomes functional, enabling users to view preceding or following data sections.
 To analyze the data in greater detail, the user can repeat the select and zoom process several times over (until further zooming is not possible).
 The chart can be restored to its original macroscopic display mode by clicking the `Reset Chart` button on the toolbar.

-The chart can be switched to pin mode, in pin mode - a ghost of the selected line segment gets imprinted on the canvas, thus enabling the user to compare the pinned segment with the rest of the chart simply by scrolling through.
+The chart can be switched to pin mode, and - a ghost of the selected line segment gets imprinted on the canvas.
+Thus enabling the user to compare the pinned segment with the rest of the chart simply by scrolling through.
 The pinned segment can be dragged to any part of the canvas.

 > The performance of a zoom line chart is based on the technical capabilities of a browser.
 A typical zoom line chart can render up to 10,000 data points without any performance issues.